blocks_image

 A type of microscope that is particularly useful in document examination is the comparison microscope.
 Two documents can be viewed side-by-side and the images can be positioned so that they appear to overlay each other.
 By using a different color of filter on each document, the examiner can then see a third color in those areas where the two segments being compared overlap each other.
 Below you see the results when two of my signatures are viewed under the comparison microscope at 15x.
 The interplay of colored light makes this image a bit confusing to the first time viewer, but essentially you are seeing a composite of two signatures (one viewed through a red filter and one viewed through a green filter) in which the black line segments are the places where the two signatures would coincide if the signatures were really on top of each other.

 One enjoyable fringe benefit of being a document examiner is recreational use of the microscope.
 Over the years I have looked at and photographed lots of interesting things through the looking glass.
 Below are 6 reasonably common items photographed at varying powers.
-See if you can guess what they are.
-To check your guess, hover your mouse over each row for that row's answers.
+See if you can discern what they are.
+To check your answer, hover your mouse over each image.

 A special instrument for document examination is a UV/IR spectral comparator which makes use of electromagnetic wavelenths and various filters to differentiate inks and reveal hidden material on documents.
 The Foster & Freeman VSC-4c has a full compliment of visible, UV and IR sources, source and camera filters, coaxial light, transmitted light, oblique light and other features that allow the document examiner to see beyond what the human eye can see.
 For example, in the case above, a report of a traffic accident contained an obliteration.
 Using the VSC, the underlying writing could be read and photographed.